Nigel2392/go-django-queries/docs/models/proxy_models.md

 There are however a few rules for proxy models:

-* A model can have no more than one proxy model.
 * A proxy model must embed the `models.Model` struct (much like a regular model).
 * A proxy model must implement the `attrs.Definer` interface.
-* A proxy model must implement the `CanTargetDefiner` interface, which allows the proxy model to effectively generate a join to the target model.
 * The top-level (embedder) model must embed the `models.Model` struct.
 * The top-level model must implement the `attrs.Definer` interface.
 * The top-level model must embed a pointer to the proxy model, not a value.